0xPolygon/veblop-fee-split/README.md

 This ensures that:
 - Validators receive fees **only for intervals when they had stake**
-- Fees are allocated **proportional to stake amount** at each interval
+- A portion of validator fees is allocated **proportional to stake amount and performance** at each interval
-- Performance scores **for the specific interval** weight fees at each interval
+- A portion of validator fees is allocated as an **equal share scaled by relative performance**
+- Staker-pool fees and equal-share burn are tracked separately for downstream reconciliation
 - **Time-weighted**: A validator with stake for longer receives more fees

 ## Technical Details